 Management debt: it's a prevalent, but an entirely avoidable, blight that affects every department in business.
 And we're afraid to say, this can hit customer success too.

 The solution?
 Look no further.
-Rav Dhaliwal is an Investment & Venture Partner at Crane Venture Partners and gives actionable advice to this challenge in his presentation, 'Avoiding management debt', at the Customer Success Festival Vol. 3. 🔮
+Rav Dhaliwal is an Investment & Venture Partner at Crane Venture Partners and gives actionable advice to this challenge in his presentation, 'Avoiding management debt', at October's Customer Success Festival. 🔮

 Here's a taster of Rav's presentation to whet your appetite. 👇